Classroom Instruction That Work

 Evaluate How to monitor and evaluate groups

-* Additional Resources located through B-Connect, select Instructional Resources, click on the District Instructional Coaching Google site, and finally select the tab “CITW – Classroom Instruction That Works”.
+Resources, click on the District Instructional Coaching Google site, and

 Working Agenda / Presenter Notes

 Hand Game – came from wall wisher on CITW Google site.
 Cross over hands with each other.
-One tap starts the rotation around the semi circle, double tap reverses rotation.
-Hands are crossed so everyone has to rely on the person before them and after and pay close attention.
-If you tap out of turn, that hand is out.
+One tap starts the rotation around the semi circle,

 Trust Walk requires partners to work together to get through the obstacles.
 The blindfolded partner can't see, but the seeing partner can't touch to blindfolded one.
 They must safely walk their blind partner around the hole (paper circle on the ground) and over the stump (a cone in the path) and safely into the chair at the end.